-For amounts over $7000 USD/$9500 CAD, OFX and XE are great options, with little difference in exchange rates and fees (they’re also both regulated in Canada) with our top pick in OFX.
+For amounts over ($9500 CAD / ₹20,000 INR), OFX and XE are great options, with little difference in exchange rates and fees (they’re also both regulated in Canada) with our top pick in OFX.

-For instant micro-transfers from Australia to India, Remitly offers excellent rates.
+For near instant micro-transfers from Australia to India, Remitly offers excellent rates and a great service.

-For same day transfers to your recipient’s bank account, WorldRemit is our service of choice.
-TransferWise and CurrencyFair are close seconds with affordable fees and transfers completed within a couple of days.
+For transfers to your recipient’s bank account, TransferWsie is our service of choice.

 Regulated (see Safety below)